Skip to Content

 As with other fruiting plants, tomatoes can benefit from the pollinators and other beneficial insects brought in by petunias.
 When planting petunias with tomatoes, try to keep the petunias to the south of the tomato plants so they receive sufficient sunlight.

-It can also be helpful to prune all of the lower branches off the tomatoes, to increase sunlight to the petunias and reduce the likelihood of disease in the tomatoes.
+It can also be helpful to prune all of the lower branches off the tomatoes to increase sunlight to the petunias and reduce the likelihood of disease in them.

 1. begonias